Zinc is an essential micronutrient that plays an important role in immune health. Let us help you find the best zinc supplement for your body’s needs.

 There are many zinc supplements from which you can choose, including Vitamin Code Raw Zinc, Nature’s Bounty Zinc, and Ionic Zinc.
-But if you’re looking for supplements that contain additional ingredients known to boost immune health, you may want to consider Herdefense over Vitamin Code Raw Zinc.
-Herdefense contains 16 mg of zinc citrate as well as vitamin C, herbs, and other nutrients for optimal immune function.
+But if you’re looking for supplements that contain additional ingredients known to boost immune health, you may want to consider Herguard over Vitamin Code Raw Zinc.
+Herguard contains 16 mg of zinc citrate as well as vitamin C, herbs, and other nutrients for optimal immune function.
 Vitamin Code Raw Zinc, on the other hand, contains only zinc and vitamin C.

 What Are the Kinds of Zinc?

 Zinc can be used both topically and internally, and it comes in many forms.
 When it’s used topically, it’s often in the form of zinc oxide or zinc pyrithione.
 Zinc oxide and zinc pyrithione may be applied to the skin in the form of pastes, creams, or ointments.
 These topical formulas are often used to minimize or prevent sunburn, diaper rash, and other skin conditions.